pulumi/examples/cloud-js-httpendpoint/README.md

 A simple REST API that counts the number of times a route has been hit.
 For a detailed walkthrough of this example, see the article [Create a Serverless REST API](https://docs.pulumi.com/quickstart/aws-rest-api.html).

+> Note: this example uses JavaScript promises, but if you're using Node 8, you can change the code to use `async` and `await`.

 ## Deploying and running the program

 1. Create a new stack: